Products of Farey Fractions: Abstract

 \section{Abstract}

-The { Farey fractions} $\sF_n$ of order $n$ consist of all fractions $\frac{h}{k}$ in lowest terms lying in the closed unit interval and having denominator at most $n$.
+The { Farey fractions} $\sF_n$ of order $n$ consist of all fractions $\frac{h}{k}$i lying in the closed unit interval and having denominator at most $n$. in the unit interval with denominator at most $n$, not necessarily in lowest terms.
 This paper considers the products $F_n$ of all nonzero Farey fractions of order $n$.
-It studies their growth measured by $\log(F_n)$ and their divisibility properties by powers of a fixed prime, given by $\ord_p(F_n)$, as a function of $n$.
-The growth of $\log(F_n)$ is related to the Riemann hypothesis.
-This paper theoretically and empirically studies the functions $\ord_p( F_n)$ and formulates several unproved properties (P1)-(P4) they may have.
-It presents evidence raising the possibility that the Riemann hypothesis may also be encoded in $\ord_p(F_n)$ for a single prime $p$.
+It studies their growth and their divisibility properties by powers of a fixed prime, given by $\ord_p(F_n)$, as a function of $n$.
+It presents evidence suggesting that information related to the Riemann hypothesis may be encoded in functions related to $\ord_p(F_n)$ for a single fixed prime $p$.
 This encoding makes use of a relation of these products to the products $G_n$ of all reduced and unreduced Farey fractions of order $n$, which are connected by M\"{o}bius inversion.
-It involves new arithmetic functions which mix the M\"{o}bius function with functions of radix expansions to a fixed prime base $p$.
+It introduces new arithmetic functions which mix the M\"{o}bius function with functions of radix expansions to a fixed prime base $p$.